BSCB Training and Conference Team

 Making a referral to First Response: Presentation and training activity, with guidance notes is now available for use by all organisations to cascade best practice in making high quality referrals to Bristol’s front door service.
 Download documents here.

-Bristol Safeguarding Children Boards Annual Conference is titled "Violence within Families: What can Bristol do to break the cycle of abuse?" and takes place on Wednesday 23rd May 2018 at M Shed, Bristol.
-You can find further information and information on how to book a place below
+Bristol Safeguarding Children Boards Annual Conference was titled "Violence within Families: What can Bristol do to break the cycle of abuse?" and took place on Wednesday 23rd May 2018 at M Shed, Bristol.
+You can find the relevant materials and resources below.

 BSCB Training Strategy 2018-19